harmya/EpidemicSimulation/README.md

 ## Implementing quarantine
 - Now let us see the difference if we implement quarantine.
 - Here, 1 second = 1 day.
 We will quarantine infected individuals after a day into a separate location.
-- We can clearly see that good quarantine practices can completely hault an epidemic.
+- We can clearly see that good quarantine practices can completely halt an epidemic.
 - The simulation goes as follows:

 Here is a representation of how the simulation works: